-The Deniliquin Rural Residential Land Use Strategy has been prepared to guide decisions on the future development of land for rural residential purposes within Deniliquin, as part of the broader Edward River Council area.
+The Deniliquin Large Lot Residential Land Use Strategy has been prepared to guide decisions on the future development of land for large lot residential purposes within Deniliquin, as part of the broader Edward River Council area.
 This strategy is the result of collaboration between GHD Pty Ltd and Edward River Council.